 Once the goals were established, GCFD performed a Strength, Weakness, Opportunity and Threat (SWOT) analysis to determine what internal and external forces could affect the achievement of those goals and developed tasks and objectives to address them.
 To ensure accountability, each task/objective was assigned to a person or group of people within the department and each has a targeted time frame for completion.
 The plan is reviewed annually to ensure that it is current and on target.

-View the plan in its entirety.
+View the plan (PDF) in its entirety.